-We'll also collectively create a perceptual map of Portland!
-Each of us will visit a place (this can be anywhere, including your own room), and pause, attend, and consider the perceptions we experience.
-We'll then create an artwork (illustration, drawing, sculpture, dance, poem, photo, video) that captures and conveys these aspects, along with a written description of the brain networks engaged.
+We'll also collectively create an introspective map of Portland!
+Each of us will visit a place (you choose where), and pause, attend, and consider the perceptions you experience.
+You'll then create an artwork (illustration, drawing, sculpture, dance, poem, photo, video) that captures and conveys these aspects, along with a written description of the brain networks engaged.